tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 The backpack itself has these characteristics.

 * Loop to store trekking poles
-* No padding for things like laptops
+* No padding for things like laptops (to save space and weight)
 * Small size (about 20 liters) and weight overall
 * Easy to carry, with a hip belt and stuff
 * Maybe a frame, but the laptop can also act as a frame